zhaoshiling1017/gpdb/gpMgmt/go-utils/src/gp_upgrade/README.md

 into the ~/go/ directory, away from the gpdb/ sources.
 See the [overall go-utils README](../../README.md) for more information

-You can run `make dependencies`, but most make targets will call it for you
+You can run `make dependencies` to download them.

 ### Build and test the upgrade tool